 2D and 3D workshops

-All the spaces run very useful extra workshops that I would encourage you to do, as they teach you techniques that you may find very useful one day.
+All the spaces run extra workshops that I would encourage you to do, as they teach you techniques that you may find especially useful one day.

 The Art Shop